gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Stop,"
 she panted.
 "The hole, remember?"

-She felt rather than saw her sister nod.
+Sindy nodded.
 "Why's your light going out?"
-Sindy asked the bot plaintively.
+she asked Dockety plaintively.

-"This one did not have an opportunity to recharge," Dockety replied.
+"This one did not have an opportunity to recharge," the bot replied.
 "Power must be conserved.
 Will scans suffice?"
 Its green lasers swept a pair of sharp parallel lines across the floor.